treatybreaker/python-tail/readme.md

 program that might rotate the log.

-Note that `tail` is a generator object so it must be accessed as though it is in iterator, e.g. in a `for` loop.
+Note that `tail` is a generator object so it must be accessed as though it is an iterator, e.g. in a `for` loop.

 ```py
 from tail import tail